monsoonmaelstrom/book2/book2.md

 “Pretty sure there’s someone in there,” he tells us.

-“Yeah, I saw the curtains move,” Alex says.
+“Yeah, I saw the curtains move,” Alex responds.
 “What do you want to do, Hazel?”

 “I still need to get that key.
 I’ll circle around a few blocks and go across the rooftops.”